 Limit Your Trips to the Store

 I don’t know about you, but a quick run to the store to pick up one thing always ends up in a lot more- and those impulse buys usually cost a lot!

-I have found we spend much less if I buy everything I need for 2 weeks to a month at a time.
+I have found we save much more on our food bill if I buy everything I need for 2 weeks to a month at a time.
 And then set aside special trips in between those large shoppings to pick up perishables- like fresh produce that just won’t last for a month at a time.
 The less time you spend in a grocery store the less money you will spend there!

 Buy Manager’s Special

 If you just happen to be at the store at the right time you can come across some great deals- they aren’t ones you will find on the weekly flyer- but daily Manager’s Special deals or Reduced for Quick Sale deals.
 We have stocked our freezer with meats, produce, cheeses, and other dairy for very cheap.